TGM-HIT/syt5-gek961-cloud-datenmanagement-dahmen_gao/README.md

 ### 2. Switch to HTTPS

+Without encryption, an attacker could get valuable information when sniffing out the http traffic of the API.
+So to approach this problem we implemented a simple reverse proxy that accepts https connections and forwards traffic to the spring-boot applcation.

 To include ssl/tls encryption for the login endpoints the `compose.yml` includes a nginx reverse proxy that uses a self-signed certificicate to encrypt traffic, NOTE: The traffic between the reverse proxy and the spring-boot application is not encrypted, but it uses the internal docker network that is separated.